This vegan hot cocoa recipe is rich and creamy. You can spike it with your favorite booze or drink it as-is.

-A lot of folks are surprised to learn that vegans can eat chocolate.
-While a lot of commercial chocolate – read: Hershey’s – is not vegan, good, pure dark chocolate is totally vegan.
+A lot of folks are surprised to learn that vegans can even eat chocolate.
+While a lot of commercial chocolate – read: Hershey’s – is not vegan, good quality dark chocolate is totally vegan.
 Chocolate comes from the cocoa plant, and your basic dark chocolate only has three ingredients:

 - cocoa powder – solids from the cocoa plant

 - cocoa butter – fat from the cocoa plant

 The reason commercial brands add milk and butterfat to their chocolate is to make up for the fact that their product contains so little (or no!) actual chocolate.
 Cocoa butter is a lot more expensive than butterfat or milk fat, so they use these cheap, animal-based fillers instead of the real deal.

 When it comes to cocoa, though, that whole argument is kind of moot, since you’re just using the cocoa powder – no cocoa butter at all.
 All you need to do is substitute non-dairy milk for the cow’s milk in any cocoa recipe, and you’re good to go.
 If you want really decadent, rich, creamy hot cocoa, though, you need some extra fat, and that’s where I have a favorite trick: use coconut milk!

 I used to make this recipe with more coconut milk, but it was too rich for me.
 My updated vegan hot cocoa recipe uses some full fat coconut milk plus soy or almond milk for a better balance of fat and flavor.
 There is still a coconut taste, so if coconut isn’t your thing, I’d suggest using all soy or almond milk.
 The cocoa won’t be as rich, but it won’t taste of coconut.
 You could also use vegan creamer in place of the coconut milk, if that’s your speed.